NOAA-OWP/wres/documentation/src/projectconfig.md

 optimizations.
 In other words, the &lt;project&gt; declares concrete goals as well as anything else the tool needs in order to correctly compute those goals.

-A project consists of inputs, conditions, pairs, and outputs.
+A project consists of inputs, pairs, and outputs.
 For the WRES tool to successfully read the &lt;project&gt;, the order of the elements in the file must be consistent.
-In other words, inputs come first, then conditions, then pairs, then outputs.
+In other words, inputs come first, then pairs, then outputs.
 The same is true for all elements (e.g. &lt;anElement&gt;) and attributes (e.g. name="value" inside elements).
 Despite the format of the project requiring exact ordering of xml elements, the full project is a single